-B4 Appendix 4:
+B6 Appendix 5:

-Additional Regulations for the award of Doctor/ Master of Professional Studies and Specialist Validated Pathways including Doctor of Business Administration, DPsych, DCPsych, EngD
+Additional Regulations

+for the award of Dotor/

+Master of Professional

+Studies and Specialist

+Validated Pathways

+including Doctor of Busi

+ness Administration,

+DPsych, DCPsych, EngD

-The University shall award the Doctor/Master of Professional Studies (M/DProf) for successful completion of approved, modular research training and research that has been facilitated by a doctoral advisory team.
+The University shall award the Doctor/ Master of Professional Studies (M/DProf) for successful completion of approved, modular research training and research that has been facilitated by a doctoral advisory team.
 The M/DProf will be awarded to candidates who have successfully completed the components of the research training, and who have presented and defended a submission by oral examination to the satisfaction of the examiners.

-The specific titles of M/DProf awards, including the generic M/DProf and specialised validated pathway (SVP) variants, relate to the relevant subject area being investigated, and will be approved by a programme approval panel.
+The specific titles of M/DProf awards, including the Institute for Work Based Learning's generic M/DProf and specialised validated pathway (SVP) variants, relate to the relevant subject area being investigated, and will be approved by a programme approval panel.

-The award of a M/DProf (including the generic M/DProf, and SVPs) is based on successful completion of programme modules (the 'preparatory research training phase') followed by one or more research projects (the 'research phase').
+The award of a M/DProf (including the generic M/DProf, and SVPs ) is based on successful completion of programme modules (the 'preparatory research training phase') followed by one or more research projects (the 'research phase').
 The research project component of the M/DProf award may be selected from any area within the general field of the doctorate programme, consistent with the professional context of the candidate.